Fuchu Abandoned US Air Force Base

 From the Past

-I have received a little story and photos from Ssgt.
-Louis White, and I would like to share this with you.
+Sometimes, I received old photos and stories from that time and I would like to share it with you here.

-A1C Louis White (me) in blue uniform talking with Sgt James May who is doing an annual quality control test on a transatlantic voice circuit between Fuchu AS, Japan and San Luis Obispo, California.
+I am here in blue uniform talking with Sgt James May who is doing an annual quality control test on a transatlantic voice circuit between Fuchu AS, Japan, and San Luis Obispo, California.
 The two parabolic dishes are Tropo Dishes.
 I was on my way down from the top of the 350 ft Microwave Tower when I took one of the photos.
 Fuchu was my first duty station, my first overseas tour of duty and I fell in love with Japan and the people of Japan.